 According to a study done at Columbia University, Pimsleur programs show “major strengths in promoting noticing, awareness and longer memory retention” (italics mine).

-Possible Downsides of Pimsleur (and How to Offset Them)
+The Downsides of Pimsleur (and How to Offset Them)

-Like any program, Pimsleur comes with its downsides, but many of these aren’t so much reasons not to use the program as factors to be aware of and take into consideration.
+Like any program, Pimsleur comes with its downsides, but many of these aren’t so many reasons not to use the program as factors to be aware of and take into consideration.
 Overall, Pimsleur is limited in what it teaches and does, but it can still be a very useful part of your language learning.

 There isn’t much variety of speech, and you may not always find the material thrilling.